skymandr/TailWimpLite/README.md

 ## Choices
 Choices can be set by selecting _Choices..._ from the icon bar menu.
-Thir allows you to set paddings for left, right, top and bottom margins in os screen units (usually 2 per 1 px).
+Thir allows you to set paddings for left, right, top and bottom margins in OS screen units (usually 2 per 1 px).
 By default only bottom padding is non-zero, in order to show the icon bar.
 You can also select whether you want `Logo` or `Alt` as `ModKey`.
 The default is `Logo` – see _Usage_ above for